walbertus/rag-pipeline-poc/knowledge server/README.md

 **Getting Document IDs:**
 - For Lark Docs: The ID is in the URL: `https://xxx.larksuite.com/docx/{document_id}`
 - For Lark Wikis: The ID is in the URL: `https://xxx.larksuite.com/wiki/{wiki_id}`
+- For Lark Spaces: The space ID can be found in wiki space settings or via the Lark API

 ### Milvus Connection Issues